nandor-poka/sos-collection-jl/README.md

 # sos-java-jl
-JupyterLab extension for SoS-java language module
+JupyterLab extension for the SoS Kernel Collection language modules, and settings.